michaelnguyen26/Projects/Software Architecture/Implicit Invocation/README.md

-Executing the Program:
+# Executing the Program:

-1) In your current working directory, execute ---> cd Lab_2
+1) In your current working directory, execute ---> cd Implicit Invocation

 NOTE: Deprecated warnings will appear here at Step 2; however, it is okay!